feather-design-system/feather-design-system/docs/Guides/Variables/README.md

 pre: "@featherds/styles"
 description: "Powerful theming and customisation."
 lang: en-US
-tags: ["Variables", "component"]
+tags: ["Variables", "guide"]
-menu: components
+menu: guides
 ---

 `@featherds/styles` exposes SASS variables through `@featherds/styles/themes/variables`.
 These variables are used to build the themes and used across all the components.
 They are also exported as CSS variables at runtime.